 - Mix waffle mix, eggs, oil, water, pumpkin, spices, and sugar in a medium-sized mixing bowl until smooth.

-- Pour batter onto waffle iron and cook until golden brown (or to desired doneness).
+- Pour batter onto a waffle iron and cook until golden brown (or to the desired doneness).

 - Top with butter, syrup, whipped cream, and/or pecans.